As mentioned in my previous [entry], I am writing this post to explain how to resize a partition without losing any data with

 physical partition itself, not the physical volume.

-archisoon Qemu.
+archisoon the VM with QEMU.
 If you have installed grub on ESP partition, chances are you will be dropped to the installed grub bootloader as shown in [this image] instead of the one that comes with the archiso.
 In this case, press '

 c' for a command-line and run commands as indicated in the image below in order to be able to boot into it:-

 shrinkingmy physical partition.
 Should there be a need for you to

 enlargeyour physical partition, the order of the steps will be in the reverse/opposite sequence.
 In that case, you have to resize the involved partition with

 /partition).
 One way to know is by running '

 lsblk' command.
 It will list information about all available block devices including the

 MOUNTPOINTof those devices.
 If